MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/getting-started.md

 ## Setting up your Xbox One console

 1. Activate Developer Mode on your Xbox One.
-Download the app, get the activation code, and then enter it into the [Manage Xbox One consoles](https://partner.microsoft.com/xboxactivate) page in your Dev Center account.
+Download the app, get the activation code, and then enter it into the [Manage Xbox One consoles](https://partner.microsoft.com/xboxactivate) page in your Partner Center account.
 For more information, see [Xbox One Developer Mode activation](devkit-activation.md).

 2. Open the **Dev Mode Activation** app and select **Switch and restart**.
 Congratulations, you now have an Xbox One in Developer Mode!